Optimizers: Navigating the Loss Landscape

 5. PyTorch Implementation

-In PyTorch, you don’t implement optimizers from scratch often, but knowing how to use them is crucial.
+In PyTorch, you rarely implement optimizers from scratch, but configuring them correctly is crucial.

 import torch